Why do programmers do nothing even with neural networks

 CRUD repository

-In this note, I will describe the basic principles of the famous classic Crud pattern, the implementation in Swift.
-Swift is an open, cross -platform language available for Windows, Linux, MacOS, iOS, Android.
+In this note I will describe the basic principles of the well-known classic CRUD pattern, implementation in Swift.
+Swift is an open, cross-platform language available for Windows, Linux, macOS, iOS, Android.

 All names are fictitious

-Imagine that the Assistantai hypothetical application was created using an Etherrelm free SDK database, the integration was simple, the API was very convenient, as a result, the application was released into markets.
+Let’s imagine that the hypothetical AssistantAI application was created using the free EtherRelm database SDK, the integration was simple, the API was very convenient, and the application was eventually released to the markets.

-Suddenly, the SDK Etherrelm developer decides to make it paid, setting the price of $ 100 per year per one user of the application.
+Suddenly, the SDK developer EtherRelm decides to make it paid, setting the price at $100 per year per user of the application.

-The abstraction of the data allows you to describe ideas, models in general terms, with a minimum of details, while quite accurate for the implementation of specific implementations that are used to solve business abomes.
+Data abstraction allows you to describe ideas and models in general terms, with a minimum of detail, while being precise enough to implement specific implementations that are used to solve business problems.

 struct Book: Codable {